dotnet-foundation/wg-membership/resources/recruiting-board/board-responsibilities.md

 ## [Membership Committee](https://github.com/dotnet-foundation/wg-membership)

-The committee is responsible for evaluating new member applications and discussing membership criteria.
-The goal is to grow the membership in the foundation, and ensure that members feel that foundation membership provides value.
+The committee is responsible for evaluating new member applications, discussing membership criteria, and providing services to the foundation's individual members.

+High-level goals:

+- Grow the membership in the foundation.
+- Ensure that the foundation provides value to members.
+- Provide programs that facilitate communication among and between members.

 This committee works to create new initiatives that encourage our membership to participate more in the foundation’s activities.
 These encompass many different roles, from open source projects to career development and mentoring to education opportunities.